My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Planning Your Trip to Humboldt Redwoods

 Hopefully, you’re sold on why Humboldt Redwoods is the best place to see Redwoods near San Francisco.
-Unlike Muir Woods, you’ll have space to enjoy your time among these massive trees.
-You can soak them in, and even try your hand at forest bathing.
-Lonely Planet recently named California’s Redwood Coast as their #1 U.S. destination for 2018 as part of their Best in the U.S. campaign.
-Humboldt Redwoods is the lowest large area where you can experience the magnificence of the Redwoods first-hand and see why.
+Unlike Muir Woods, you’ll have space to enjoy your time among these massive tall trees.

 To plan your trip, I recommend grabbing a copy of the Lonely Planet California guide.
-The newest version is due out in February 2018 (linked above).
 I used my guidebook for this trip – and I found it was incredibly useful and up-to-date.
 It was my first time using a guidebook to plan a trip, and I will share more about that process in an upcoming post.
+(Pro tip: it’s available for free with a 30-day trial of Kindle Unlimited!)

 Other important details to keep in mind when planning: